211115-UTA-NET/MikeW---P0/README.md

 ## functionality
 * interactive console application - DONE
-* place orders to store locations for customers
+* place orders to store locations for customers - Done
 * add a new customer - Done
-* search customers by name
+* search customers by name - Done
 * display details of an order
 * display all order history of a store location
 * display all order history of a customer